chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 ....

-# 6. Using io to read a file
+# 6. Using the module io to read a file

 ... simple example (more in the next session) ...